brunst/PerformanceBlog/README.md

 # Blog Posts

 ## Workflow analysis with Score-P and Vampir
-### Studying an MPI-parallel simulation program that outsources its computation to multiple parallel instances of a serial legacy solver

 _Friday 30 June 2017_

+On studying an MPI-parallel simulation program that outsources its computation to multiple parallel instances of a serial legacy solver.

 ![Timeline of a workflow master job](2017-06-29_ibis/WorkflowMaster.png)